Music of the Trecento: Instrumental music

 Instrumental music was widespread, but relatively few notated examples have survived.
 Indeed, while contemporary depictions of singers often show them performing from books or scrolls, paintings and miniatures of instrumentalists never show written music.
 The main keyboard collection is the Faenza Codex (Faenza, Biblioteca Comunale, ms. 117).
 Other small sources of keyboard music appear in codices in Padua (Archivio di Stato 553), Assisi (Biblioteca Comunale 187), and in one section of the Reina Codex (Paris, Bibliothèque Nationale de France, n. a. fr.
 6771).
 The typical keyboard style of the time seems to have placed the tenor of a secular song or a melody from plainchant in equal tones in the bass while a fast-moving line was written above it for the right hand.
 The surviving sources are likely among the few witnesses of a largely improvised tradition.

-Other instrumental traditions are hinted at by the monophonic, dances without text in a manuscript now in London (British Library, add.
+Other instrumental traditions are hinted at by the monophonic dances without text in a manuscript now in London (British Library, add.
 29987) and in imitations of instrumental style in sung madrigals and cacce such as Dappoi che'l sole.

 Instruments used during the Trecento included the vielle, lute, psaltery, flute, and portative organ (Landini is holding one in the illustration).
 Trumpets, drums (especially paired drums called nakers), and shawms were important military instruments.

 Overall musical characteristics of the era

-Music of the Trecento retained some characteristics of the preceding age and began to foreshadow the Renaissance in others.
+Music of the Trecento retained some characteristics of the preceding age and were antecedents of the Renaissance in others.

 Consonances were unison, fifth and octave, just as in the ars antiqua, and the interval of a third was usually treated as a dissonance, especially earlier in the period.
 Parallel motion in unison, fifths, octaves, thirds, and occasionally fourths was used in moderation.
 Composers used passing tones to avoid parallel intervals, creating brief harsher dissonances, foreshadowing the style of counterpoint developed in the Renaissance.
 After 1350, there was increased use of triads in three-part writing, giving the music, to a modern ear, a tonal feeling.
 Accidentals occurred more frequently in music of the Trecento than in music of earlier eras; in particular, there was use of F♯, C♯, G♯, B♭, and E♭.
 One A♭ occurs in the works of Landini.

 The Landini cadence or under-third cadence, is a cadence involving the melodic drop from the seventh to the sixth before going up again to the octave.
-It was named after Landini because of its frequent use in his music.
-It can be found in most of the music of the period, especially after him.
+Modern scholars have named the cadence after Landini because of its frequent use in his music.
+It can be found in most of the music from the 1360s onward until well into the mid-1400s (for instance, in the songs of Guillaume Du Fay).